sylaspg/grasp-continuum/README.md

     - answer _y_ when asked _Change default speed of light or radial grid parameters?_
     - answer _y_ when asked _Revise default radial grid parameters?_
     - enter new _RNT_ and _H_ values (firstly, the defaults might be kept)
-    - enter new _HP_; use non-zero value to force the linearly-logarithmic grid, which ensures adequate grid density far from the scattering centre;
+    - enter new _HP_; this value is the step at the tail of the grid; use non-zero value to force the linearly-logarithmic grid, which ensures adequate grid density far from the scattering centre;
     _1.0_ or less is the good choice for a first try
     - enter new _N_; in general, use as a big number as possible to ensure as long grid as possible;